 Prince Harry's busy tour will come to an end in Johannesburg where he will spend his final day learning about South Africa's recent history and the legacy of Nelson Mandela with a visit to The Nelson Mandela Foundation and a meeting with students participating in youth development programme Nelson Mandela – The Champion Within.

 The Prince's visit to South Africa and Lesotho was initially confirmed in August.
-It will be the Prince's fourth official and charitable visit to South Africa to date; in 1997, he accompanied his father Prince William, and in 2013 he paid a visit on behalf of Sentebale.
+It will be the Prince's fourth official and charitable visit to South Africa to date; in 1997, he accompanied his father Prince Charles, in 2010 he was there with his brother Prince William, and in 2013 he paid a visit on behalf of Sentebale.